auth0/docs/articles/api/authentication/api-authz/_get-token.md

   "link": "#refresh-token"
 }) %>

-Use this endpoint to refresh an Access Token using the Refresh Token you got during authorization.
+Use this endpoint to refresh an <dfn data-key="access-token">Access Token</dfn> using the <dfn data-key="refresh-token">Refresh Token</dfn> you got during authorization.

 ### Request Parameters